nychealth/EH-dataportal/content/data-explorer/economic conditions.md

 * Adequate health care
 * Healthy neighborhoods and safe, strong communities

-But when people don’t have access to these conditions, they experience worse health outcomes.
-This is **health inequity** – **avoidable and unfair health outcomes.**

-Discrimination based on race (and other personal characteristics) often results in disparities in access to these conditions –and thus, disparities in health outcomes.
+But when people don’t have access to these, they experience worse health outcomes.
+This is **health inequity** – **avoidable and unfair health outcomes.**  Discrimination based on race (and other personal characteristics) often results in disparities in access to resources that protect and maintain health – and thus, results in unfair disparities in health outcomes.